 Editor's note: Looking for information on POS systems?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need:

 In January 2018, Google announced a rebrand of its consumer payment products and merged Android Pay and Google Wallet into a single unified service known as Google Pay or, informally, GPay.
 Google Pay also incorporates Google Chrome's autofill feature.
+Google Pay got another redesign in 2020 that aimed to streamline its interface and make the service easier to use.

 How to use Google Pay